metacraft-labs/DendrETH/README.md

 We are building upon the BLS primitives implemented by the [circom-pairing][1] project and the SHA256 implementation from [circomlib][15], both of which are already very large.
-To perform our compilations, we had to purchase a server with 384GB of RAM where the fully integrated build takes the following amount of time:
+To perform our compilations, we had to purchase a server with two Intel(R) Xeon(R) E5-2650 CPUs and 384GB of RAM where the fully integrated build takes the following amount of time:

 |                                      |              |
 | ------------------------------------ | ------------ |